 You don’t deserve this.

-Rather than letting another person get away with derailing your livelihood, fight for the highest and fairest settlement possible in your case with the help of our New York City personal injury attorneys at Hamilton Clarke, LLP.
-We understand that your priority is recovering from your injuries, therefore we encourage you to depend on our highly experienced, top-rated lawyers to advocate for the compensation you deserve.
-We can handle every stage of the process on your behalf, including negotiating with the insurance company to secure a favorable resolution in your case.
+We understand that your priority is recovering from your injuries, therefore we encourage you to depend on our highly experienced, top-rated lawyers to help you secure the recovery process you deserve.
+The attorneys at Hamilton Clarke, LLP will fight for the highest and fairest outcome for your case.
+We can handle every stage of the process, including negotiating with insurance companies to secure a favorable resolution.

 Cases We Handle

-Injuries can occur at any place and time and be caused by just about anybody.
-Thus, our New York City personal injury lawyers are equipped with the resources and strategies needed to help you overcome your situation, no matter what you’re up against.
+Injuries can occur at any place and time.
+Thus, our New York City personal injury lawyers are equipped with the resources and strategies needed to help you with your particular case, no matter what you’re up against.
 Personal injury claims we handle include but are not limited to:

 - Auto accidents